-- 1. Statement of the Problem (15 percent) - 2.
-Project Design and Implementation (35 percent) - 3.
-Capabilities and Competencies (10 percent) - 4.
-Plan for Evaluation and Collecting the Data Required for this Solicitation's Performance Measures (10 percent) - 5.
-Plan for Delivering Training and Accessing Professional Development (5 percent) - Budget: complete, cost effective, and allowable (i.e., reasonable, allocable, and necessary for project activities).
-Budget narratives should generally demonstrate how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.3 (10 percent) - 7.
-Task Force Letter(s) of Intent and MOU (15 percent)
+- 1. Statement of the Problem (15%) - 2.
+Project Design and Implementation (35%) - 3.
+Capabilities and Competencies (10%) - 4.
+Plan for Evaluation and Collecting the Data Required for this Solicitation's Performance Measures (10%) - 5.
+Plan for Delivering Training and Accessing Professional Development (5%) - Budget: complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+Budget Narratives should generally demonstrate how applicants will maximize cost effectiveness of grant expenditures.
+Budget Narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.4 (10%) - 7.
+Task Force Letter(s) of Intent and MOU (15%)